 My very first exposure to Tortilla soup was at a little place in San Antonio called El Mirador.
-My Dad and Mom kept bringing up how fantastic this soup was and we finally went to try it.
+My Dad and Mom kept bringing up how fantastic this soup was and we finally went there on one of my visits to try it.
 What a flavor delight!
 It was every bit as good as my parents had advertised!
 Let me tell you, I’ve had it many places since and none shine a light to El Mirador’s rendering of it. 🙂 I know the restaurant is still there and assume they are still offering this wonderful soup, but it looks like at their website linked above, they have changed the name of the soup to Chicken Cilantro Soup.
 I’m sure it’s the same soup though.
 You San Antonio dwellers who were unaware of this culinary treat need to get on over to El Mirado and try it if you haven’t yet!
 The rest of you might want to try my version of it.

 This and many more low-carb soup recipes can be at your fingertips in Jennifer Eloff’s latest cookbook series: Low Carbing Among Friends.
 Jennifer has brought together a number of very talented low-carb cooks who offer some of their best low-carb creations.
 A sampling of what awaits you can be seen at their Facebook page.
 You can order copies of this 5-volume set (or individual volumes) at Amazon or here: http://amongfriends.us/order.php

 13 oz. cooked chicken meat (canned with juice is just fine in this)

 1 qt. water + 2 c. chicken broth

 1 c. yellow squash, diced (about ½ med-large squash)